cdosborn/site/posts/interaction-of-color/index.md

 <div id="complementary" style="margin-bottom:32px"></div>

 This color influence (and this particular illusion) are a primary subject in Josef Albers' _Interaction of Color_.
-Alber's mentions that this effect may have its origins in the brain improving perception by increasing contrast.
+Albers mentions that this effect may have its origins in the brain improving perception by increasing contrast.

 Hope you enjoy playing with the examples :).